-The EIA Report demonstrates that the Proposed Development has been carefully considered, it has been subject to an iterative design process to minimise any effects (see Chapters 3 and 16 of the EIA Report) and that it can be satisfactory accommodated within the Development Site.
-The Proposed Development is considered to be in accordance with the key policy relating to renewable energy - Policy EI 8 - all other relevant policies and the requirements of the SPG.
+5.14.1 The EIA demonstrates that the Proposed Development has been carefully considered, it has been subject to an iterative design process to minimise any effects (see AI Chapters 3) and where significant effects cannot be reduced to not significant, additional mitigation has been identified (see AI Chapter 16).
+The EIA has demonstrated that the Proposed Development can be satisfactory accommodated within the Development Site, and as a result the Proposed Development is considered to be in accordance with the key policy relating to renewable energy - Policy EI 8, and all other relevant policies set out in the Development Plan and the requirements of the SPG.